 upwards and onwards

-Fast forward another ten years and I graduated as a mechanical draughtswoman, designing underground drilling equipment for the mines.
+Zoom in a bit, and ten years later, I graduated as a mechanical draughtswoman, designing underground drilling equipment for the mining industry.
+Not your everyday job, right?

 During the next decade I taught CAD (Computer Aided Design).